-The project participants are Neoenergia S/A, Iberdrola Renováveis do Brasil S/A and Ecopart Assessoria em Negócios Empresariais Ltda. of the host Party of Brazil.
+The project participants are Neoenergia S/A, Iberdrola Renováveis do Brasil S/A, Ecopart Assessoria em Negócios Empresariais Ltda. of host Party Brazil.
 The host Party (Brazil) meets all relevant participation requirements.
 There is no Annex I Party project participant identified yet.